transportenergy/database/doc/index.rst

 `iTEM`_ maintains two databases:

-1. A **model database** of transport energy projections assembled as part of the `iTEM workshops`_, of which there have been four so far, with a fourth planned for late 2019.
+1. A **model database** of transport energy projections assembled as part of the `iTEM workshops`_, of which there have been four so far, with a fifth planned for early 2020.
 Because of restrictions from workshop participants, the model database is currently *not public*, but only available to iTEM workshop participants.

-2. A **statistics database** to form a common, public, “best available” baseline for model calibration and projections.
+2. A **historical database** to form a common, public, “best available” baseline for model calibration and projections.
 The statistics database is currently *under development*.